course-details-portlet

 Course content

-The course is given every second year, next time in the Spring 2024.
-The course presents state estimation techniques for nonlinear dynamic systems with an additional focus on Simultaneous Localization And Mapping (SLAM) methods, the underlying theoretic foundation and implementation skills.
+The course is given spring in even-numbered years.
+The course presents state estimation techniques for nonlinear dynamic systems with an additional focus on Multiple Target Tracking (MTT) and Simultaneous Localization And Mapping (SLAM) methods, the underlying theoretic foundations and implementation skills.
 The course is given in English.

 Learning outcome